 - MCExpr: Remove unused SectionAddrMap workaround

-While I was at it, I also tidied up MCSymbolRefExpr
+While I was at it, I also tidied up MCSymbolRefExpr by

 removing

-the clunky HasSubsectionsViaSymbolsBit
+the clunky HasSubsectionsViaSymbolsBit, further

 simplifying the codebase.